 Curtis is dying for a pet, a soft furry pet to sleep in bed with him, or an energetic pet that would run around and catch.
 Imagine his disappointment when he gets Norman, a goldfish, instead!
 When he gets the chance, will Curtis trade Norman in for a “good pet,” or will he start to recognize all of Norman’s good qualities?

 Like most of us, the boy in this book believes his dog is pretty ordinary.
 But one day, when he looks outside a little earlier than usual, he sees his pup hopping out of a limo.
-He decides to follow his do and find out what is going on.
+He decides to follow his dog and find out what is going on.
 Turns out, there is a whole world of dogs that we humans know nothing about!
-The boys dog leads him an a great adventure, to find out what dogs to do relax while their owners are sleeping.
+The boy’s dog leads him on a great adventure, to find out what dogs do to relax while their owners are sleeping.

 Brian, who thinks of himself as the invisible boy, never gets much attention from the other kids at school.
 When a new student, Justin, arrives Max makes him feel welcome and included.
 When the two team up to work on a project together for school, Max finally gets the attention he’s been hoping for.
 This is a great book to highlight the importance of including everyone, especially the quieter students whose needs tend to get overlooked.

 This charming book is about a little boy, Wilfrid Gordon McDonald Partridge, who lives next door to an “old people’s home.”
 One day he learns that his friend, Miss Nancy Alison Delacourt Cooper has lost her memory.
 Wilfrid makes it his mission to see if he can find it for her.
 Of course, before he can do that, he has to find out what exactly a memory is in the first place.